horncologne/horncologne.github.io/_posts/blog/2015-07-20-imposter-syndrome-is-a-harsh-mistress.markdown

 ---
 layout: post
-title: Getting to Good Enough: Imposter Syndrome Is a Harsh Mistress
+title: Getting to Good Enough - Imposter Syndrome Is a Harsh Mistress
 modified:
 categories: blog
 excerpt: "Perspective is hard.
 You've got this."